 Students conduct a quantitative or qualitative empirical study.
 May be repeated once for a maximum of 6 credits.

-Prerequisite: Graduate status and SOC 501, SOC 504, SOC 509, completion of 8 additional credits in the program, thesis committee approval, good standing (see Graduate Manual) and consent of department chair and dean.
+Prerequisite: Graduate Status and the completion of 8 credits of non-elective coursework for the graduate program, good standing (see Graduate Manual), and consent of program director, department chair, and dean.
 Offered: As needed.

 SOC 593 - Final Project (3)